Joshua J. Mark

 published on 20 July 2010

 Urbanization spread from Mesopotamia to Egypt and, from there, to Greece and it seems, early on, that the lesson of the city of Ur was heeded by later urban centers.
-In Egypt, especially, great care was taken with the land to prevent the less desirable consequences of urbanization from toppling the great cities of Pharaoh so that focus could remain steady on the more prosperous aspects such as the development of writing, laws, administration, sanitation, trade and craftsmanship (all thought to have originated at Ur).
-Urbanization, however, in ways both postive and negative, has continued unabated for thousands of years and still, today, bestows its mixture of blessing and curse on the populations of untold numbers of cities.
+In Egypt, especially, great care was taken with the land to prevent the less desirable consequences of urbanization from toppling the great cities of Pharaoh so that focus could remain steady on the more prosperous aspects such as the development of writing, laws, administration, sanitation, trade and craftsmanship (all thought to have originated in Mesopotamia at Uruk).
+Urbanization, however, in ways both postive and negative, has continued unabated for thousands of years and still bestows its mixture of blessing and curse on the populations of the world today.

 Donate and help us!